gaopengcuhk/Container/README.md

 Container-Light pretraining on ImageNet (New)：

-1. Pre-trained Container-Light model 20 Millon Parameter (New, 83.0% top1, 20M)
+1. Pre-trained Container-S model 20 Millon Parameter (New, 83.0% top1, 20M)

-2. Pre-trained Container-Light model 50 Millon Parameter (New, 84.5% top1, 50M)
+2. Pre-trained Container-M model 50 Millon Parameter (New, 84.5% top1, 50M)

 Code are under cleanning.
 If you need the code emergently, please drop me a email 1155102382@link.cuhk.edu.hk